What Does NxGen MDx Screen For?

 What Your Test Results Mean:

-Carriers typically show no symptoms of Nijmegen breakage syndrome; however, carriers are at an increased risk of having a child with Nijmegen breakage syndrome.
-Risk for the current or future pregnancies is dependent on your partner’s carrier status.
-Carrier testing of your partner is recommended in addition to consultation with a genetic counselor.
+Test results indicate that you are a carrier of Nijmegen breakage syndrome.
+Carriers typically show no symptoms of disease; however, recent studies have shown that some carriers may be at a greater than average risk of developing breast and ovarian cancer.
+Risk for current or future pregnancies is dependent on your partner’s carrier status.
+Carrier testing of your partner is recommended in addition to consultation with a genetic counselor for more detailed risk assessment.

 Talk to a Genetic Counselor